 Permits can be obtained from the Department of Indigenous Affairs Office or online on www.dia.wa.gov.au.
 Allow two to three weeks for your application to be processed.
 See Permits for Aboriginal lands for more details.

-National Parks may also require passes, for further information see National park passes or visit Department of Environment and Conservation.
+National Parks may also require passes, for further information see National park passes or visit Department of Parks and Wildlife.

 Wandering stock and wildlife